SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Feeds/Specifying_data_input_in_a_dashboard_URL.md

 ## Supported objects

-Within the dashboard URL, the following data objects can be specified:
+Within the dashboard or app URL, the following data objects can be specified:

 - *elements*: Requires the DMA ID and element ID.